Look Good. Feel Great. Perform Well.

 I’ve been able to improve my life in many ways thanks to the availability of free online education and the guidance of experienced teachers and that theme is the driving force behind Fitstra.
 My hope is that this site serves as a trusted resource for those seeking exercise information and removes the overwhelming barriers to entry for newer fitness enthusiasts.
 Exercise can be incredibly confusing, but concepts become more understandable and larger goals seem less far fetched with the right info.
 By combining this zero cost education approach with a mixture of paid services, I can simultaneously help the most amount of people and support myself financially.
 As a trainer, that’s the ultimate win-win.

 For my own workouts I tend to focus on functional hypertrophy/strength and cardiovascular endurance.
 At 30, I’m no longer interested in being the biggest or strongest guy in the gym.
 Instead, a lean and muscular physique that moves well with a high aerobic capacity is my goal.

-When I’m not programming a new workout or at the gym, I’m usually either out shooting with my camera, playing PC games (currently getting my ass kicked in Dota, Rocket League, and PUBG), or wasting time on Reddit.
+When I’m not programming a new workout or at the gym, I’m usually either out shooting with my camera, playing PC games, or wasting time on Reddit.
 Follow me on Instagram and let’s talk photography!